qcsong/CrossValidationTutorial/README.md

 # Code for Cross-Validation Tutorial

-This repository is contains code for the appendices of the cross-validation tutorial:
+This repository contains code and data for the cross-validation tutorial:

 [*add citation here when it's available*]